nuxeo/nuxeo-bench-site/content/11b-documents.md

 The goal is to define architecture blueprints of what infrastructure we need to deploy a 1B, 2B, 3B, or 10B documents Nuxeo application inside Nuxeo Cloud.

-### Testing an application - not a storage service
+### Testing an Application - Not a Storage Service

 To extract meaningful insights, we want to test an application that reliably translates the challenges our customers will be facing in the future.
 We want to tests a content-centric application with real use cases, not just benchmarking a database.